cshital/devops-tranning/day6-git-kubernetes/Project 01/README.md

-# Day 6

-# Project 01:

-## Deploying a Node.js App Using Minikube Kubernetes
+# Project 01: Deploying a Node.js App Using Minikube Kubernetes

 ## Overview
 This project guides you through deploying a Node.js application using Minikube Kubernetes.
 You'll use Git for version control, explore branching and fast-forward merges, and set up Kubernetes services and deployment pods, including ClusterIP and NodePort service types.

 ## Prerequisites
 - Minikube installed
 - kubectl installed
 - Git installed